 There are several one-time actions you must complete in order to submit an application in response to this FOA.
-Applicants not currently registered with the System for Award Management (SAM) and grants.gov should allow at least 44 days to complete these requirements.
+Applicants not currently registered with SAM and grants.gov should allow at least 44 days to complete these requirements.
 You should start the process as soon as possible.